Revisiting the two-body problem in Yukawa gravity and in a gravitational extension of the Buckingham potential: INTRODUCTION

-This simple analysis shows that the formula for the advance of the pericenter, up to this order of approximation, should have the structure: $\delta\theta_{Yuk}=\zeta\left(e\right)\alpha m^{2}a^{2}$, where $\zeta\left(e\right)$ is a function of the eccentricity $e$ and $a$ is the major semi-axis (Note that the presence of $a^{2}$ in $\delta\theta_{Yuk}$ comes from the dimensionless requirement of it).
-This result diverges from that found in \citep{Benisty=000020(2022)}, where the author derives an expression for the pericenter advance (see Eq.
-(15) in \citep{Benisty=000020(2022)}) that comprises two pieces, one that depends only on $\alpha$ and so violates the Bertrand's theorem as argued above, and the other that is dependent on $f\equiv\alpha m^{2}a^{2}$.
-In this work we solve this conflict (and some other inconsistencies in the approximations used in \citep{Benisty=000020(2022)}) by revisiting the Keplerian-type parametrization of the two-body problem in Yukawa gravity.
+This simple analysis shows that the formula for the advance of the pericenter, up to this order of approximation, should have the structure $\delta\theta_{Yuk}=\zeta\left(e\right)\alpha m^{2}a^{2}$, where $\zeta\left(e\right)$ is a function of the eccentricity $e$ and $a$ is the major semiaxis (note that the presence of $a^{2}$ in $\delta\theta_{Yuk}$ comes from the dimensionless requirement of it).
+This result diverges from that found in \citep{Benisty(2022)}, where the author derives an expression for the pericenter advance (see Eq.
+(15) in \citep{Benisty(2022)}) that comprises two pieces, one that depends only on $\alpha$ and so violates Bertrand's theorem, as argued above, and the other that is dependent on $f\equiv\alpha m^{2}a^{2}$.
+In this work, we solve this conflict (and some other inconsistencies in the approximations used in \citep{Benisty(2022)}) by revisiting the Keplerian-type parametrization of the two-body problem in Yukawa gravity.

 This paper is organized as follows.
 In Sec.\ref{sec:Sec2}, we give an overview of the Kepler problem.
 In Sec.\ref{sec:Sec3}, the Keplerian-type parametrization of the two-body problem in Yukawa gravity is revisited.
-Here we point out the problems with the approximation used in \citep{Benisty=000020(2022)} and solve them.
-In particular, the correct formula for the pericenter advance (see Eq. \ref{eq:III.15}) that supports our claims is derived as a by-product of this parametrization.
-In Sec. \ref{sec:Sec4}, the Buckingham potential \citep{Buckingham=000020(1933)} is coupled with the gravitational Newtonian potential in order to construct what we shall call Buckingham gravity.
+Here we point out the problems with the approximation used in \citep{Benisty(2022)} and solve them.
+In particular, the correct formula for the pericenter advance [see Eq. \ref{eq:III.15}] that supports our claims is derived as a byproduct of this parametrization.
+In Sec. \ref{sec:Sec4}, the Buckingham potential \citep{Buckingham(1933)} is coupled with the gravitational Newtonian potential in order to construct what we shall call Buckingham gravity.
 The two-body problem is investigated in this kind of gravity by finding a Keplerian-type parametrization for the solution of it.
-Sec. \ref{sec:Sec5} contains our main results.
-In Appendix \ref{sec:AppendixA}, our results for the advance of the pericenter both in Yukawa gravity and in Buckingham gravity are confirmed by using the the Landau and Lifshitz's method.
+In Sec. \ref{sec:Sec5}, the models for the advance of the pericenter both in Yukawa gravity and in Buckingham gravity are compared with Solar System and S2 star data for determining the constraints on the free parameters.
+Section \ref{sec:Sec6} contains our main results.
+In Appendix \ref{sec:AppendixA}, our results for the advance of the pericenter both in Yukawa gravity and in Buckingham gravity are confirmed by using the Landau and Lifshitz's method.
 Finally, Appendix \ref{sec:AppendixB} contains some functions defined in Buckingham gravity.